Poincar\'e Duality in abstract 6-functor formalisms

-Theorem~\ref{thm:intro-formula-dualizing-complex} answers the first part of Question~\ref{question:intro-duality-2}, at least under some further assumptions on $\cal{D}$.
-Now we discuss the second part of Question~\ref{question:intro-duality-2}.
+Theorem~\ref{thm:intro-formula-dualizing-complex} answers Question~\ref{question:intro-duality-2} in a pretty big generality.
+In practice, to use Theorem~\ref{thm:intro-formula-dualizing-complex}, one first needs to establish Theorem~\ref{thm:intro-cohomologically-smooth} to guarantee that all smooth morphisms are cohomologically smooth.
+And then the question of applicability of Theorem~\ref{thm:intro-formula-dualizing-complex} reduces to the question of computing cohomology of the affine line or studying the invertible objects on the projective line.

+Finally, we discuss our answer to Question~\ref{question:intro-duality-3}.
 The main tool in answering this question will be the notion of first Chern classes.
 To introduce an abstract notion of first Chern classes, we need to introduce some notation.